p-karanthaker/puregym-tracker/README.md

 # puregym-tracker
-### News: I am working on an Android app for this.
-Stay tuned for more information.
+### NB.
+I am no longer a member at PureGym so do not know if this works anymore.
 Simple scripts written to scrape gym activity data from the PureGym website members' area.

 Works with: